-interactions, and has expanded to an appreciation of the role the ocean (and its biotic communities) has and will play in shaping the world as we humans experience it – and how our activities are impacting these critically important systems.
-In my studies and research at UCSC, I hope to investigate how changing environmental factors are influencing the ecology and evolution of marine ecosystems, and how changes may relate to societal issues.
+interactions, and has expanded to an appreciation of the role the ocean (and its biotic community) has and will play in shaping the world as we humans experience it, and how our activities are impacting these critically important systems.
+In my studies and research at UCSC, I am investigating how changing environmental factors are influencing evolutionary and ecological processes, and how this may influence short- and long-term outcomes in coastal marine ecosystems.

 During my undergraduate career, I pursued research on determinants of ecosystem function with PhD candidate Matthew Whalen and Dr. Jay Stachowicz.
-I took part in surveying both the Bodega Bay and Tamales Bay sites for the global seagrass research initiative, the Zostera Experimental Network (ZEN) and collaborated on a project investigating the effects of flow heterogeneity and diversity of fouling organisms on water column filtration.
+I took part in surveying both the Bodega Bay and Tamales Bay sites for the global seagrass research initiative, the Zostera Experimental Network (ZEN), and collaborated on a project investigating the effects of flow heterogeneity and diversity of fouling organisms on water column filtration.
 After graduating, I worked as a Junior Specialist

 All photos property of Jason Toy, unless otherwise stated.